ds300/lazyrepo/README.md

 that `turborepo` carved out: making your `package.json` `"scripts"` scale better without having to opt in to an industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.

-## Usage
+## Installation

-Install with one of
+Install lazyrepo globally

+- `pnpm install lazyrepo --global`
+- `yarn add lazyrepo --global`
+- `npm install lazyrepo --global`

+And also as a dev dependency for your project

 - `pnpm install lazyrepo --save-dev`
 - `yarn add lazyrepo --dev`
 - `npm install lazyrepo --save-dev`

+Then `lazy init` to create a config file.

+## Usage

+Run tasks defined in workspace packages using `lazy run <task>`

-Default task behavior is optimized for 'test' scripts.
+The default caching/ordering behavior is optimized for 'test'-style scripts.
 Let's say you have two packages `app` and `utils`. `app` depends on `utils` and they both have `"test"` scripts.

-The `lazy.config.ts` file looks like this:
+The empty `lazy.config.ts` file looks like this:

 ```ts
 import type { LazyConfig } from 'lazyrepo'